 Wow...
 I had a lot of randomness...
 I apologize to anyone who actually read all of that!
-[You mean like the editors? - ΣEd] It was fun to write!
+[You mean like the editors? - $\Sigma Ed$ ] It was fun to write!

-male-female couples), which they sent to a date at the movies (thankfully air-conditioned!).
+(thankfully air-conditioned!).
 As it happens (coincidentally of course), each couple went to see a different movie at a different theatre.
 Each couple also shared a different snack while watching the movie.
 Your task is to determine who dated whom, where they went, what they saw, and what they ate.
 Oh, and of course report back to me with your findings.
 Okay?
 Let's go!!